agnescameron/knitted-synthesisers-documentation/knitted-synthesisers.md

 * a 10k variable resistor
 * a 100k variable resistor
 * some conductive knit samples
+* a 10μF capacitor
+* a 100nF capacitor

 ### how to measure resistance using a multimeter